filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/set-up.md

 ##### M1-based Macs

-Because of the novel architecture of the M1-based Mac computers, you must set some specific environment variables before creating the `lotus` executable.
+Because of the novel architecture of the M1-based Mac computers, some specific environment variables must be set before creating the `lotus` executable.

 1. Clone the [Lotus repository](https://github.com/filecoin-project/lotus) from GitHub: